osl_dynamics.models.inf_mod_base#

 • training_data (tf.data.Dataset or osl_dynamics.data.Data) – Dataset to use for training.

 • take (float, optional) – Fraction of total batches to take.
+By default we use the value passed in the config.

 • kwargs (keyword arguments, optional) – Keyword arguments for the fit method.